Person

 CHALLENGE

-Since 2023, I have led the visual identity of the fair, shaping its evolution across multiple editions.
-Working across brand identity, campaign design, social media, print collateral and environmental graphics, my role has been to create a visual language capable of growing alongside the event while remaining instantly recognisable year after year.
+Since 2023, I have led the evolution of the Minor Attractions visual identity, shaping how the fair presents itself across successive editions.
+Working across brand identity, campaign design, social media, print collateral and environmental graphics, my role has been to develop a visual language capable of growing alongside the event while remaining recognisable and coherent across every touchpoint.

 APPROACH